swhitty/IdentifiableContinuation/README.md

 }
 ```

-> The above work with Swift 5 language mode using a compatible Swift 6 compiler e.g. Xcode 16
+> The above also works in Swift 5 language mode using a compatible Swift 6 compiler e.g. Xcode 16

 ## Swift 5